 SAXON [1924-1928]

-On 13th January 1942 HMT Rosemonde left Milford Haven en route to Gibraltar, together with HMS Rosalind and HMS Lord Grey but lost sight of them in stormy weather on 15th January.
-While the other vessels arrived at Gibraltar on 22nd January, the Admiralty reported HMT Rosemonde as missing and considered lost after the limit of her endurance was reached on 27th January.
+On 13th January 1942, HMT Rosemonde, under Tom’s command, departed Milford Haven bound for Gibraltar, accompanied by minesweeping trawlers HMS Rosalind and HMS Lord Grey.
+However, on 15th January, HMT Rosemonde lost contact with the other ships amidst stormy weather.
+While the other vessels reached Gibraltar on 22nd January, the Admiralty declared HMT Rosemonde missing once the ship’s endurance limit was reached on 27th January.

-At about 23:00 hrs on 19th January 1942 U-581 attacked what was believed to be a British corvette of some 800 tons steering towards Gibraltar during an extremely dark night with limited visibility due to rain, about 400 miles east of the Azores.
-A first torpedo missed, but then one of spread of two torpedoes struck the vessel amidships and caused it to break in two and sink within one minute, followed by an underwater explosion presumably caused by depth charges.
+It later transpired that at approximately 23:00 on 19th January 1942, U-5811 engaged what was believed to be a British corvette, estimated at 800 tons, heading towards Gibraltar.
+The attack occurred during an exceptionally dark and rainy night, some 400 miles east of the Azores.
+The first torpedo missed, but one of the subsequent pair struck the vessel amidships, causing it to break apart and sink within a minute.
+This was followed by an underwater explosion, likely from depth charges.

 Younger son of Edwin Sims-Hilditch & Ada Cyrilla Sims-Hilditch of Nantwich, Cheshire.